lesaux/puppet-percona/README.md

 ## Overview

-Install percona from binary tar.gz for Linux and perform basic configuration.
+This module installs percona from binary tar.gz for Linux and perform basic configuration.

 ## Module Description